dimvar/writing/cpp-notes.md

 as all the RAM available in the machine; the program thinks that's how much mem it can use.

-#### Address sanitizer (ASan)
+#### Sanitizers

-ASan is a great tool that finds memory bugs at runtime, such as use-after-free and out-of-bounds accesses.
+Address Sanitizer (ASan) is a great tool that finds memory bugs at runtime, such as use-after-free and out-of-bounds accesses.

 At compile time, ASan instruments memory accesses in the code, and at runtime it checks if the access is legit, by using shadow memory.